fportera/splMNIST/README.md

+> unzip data.zip

-To compile:
+Then, to compile:

-g++ -Ofast batch6.cpp -o batch
+> g++ -Ofast batch6.cpp -o batch

+To execute:

+> .batch6